timmc/commapps/ansible/roles/tarsnap/README.md

 ## General approach

-- Each service host has its own Tarsnap private key
+- TODO: Each service host has its own Tarsnap private key
 - Each service host runs a nightly backup job
-- The management host rotates backups on behalf of the service hosts
+- TODO: The management host rotates backups on behalf of the service hosts

 ## Details

+NOT YET IMPLEMENTED

 - The service host retains only a read-write version of the key
     - Delete and nuke access have been stripped from it so that if the